hexaxsoftwares/houx.js/README.md

 ```html
 <h1 *style="{ color:red , 'font-size':'18px', borderRadius:'10px'}" >My heading</h1>
 ```
 Notice how we single quoted the `font-size` propName for containing a special character,a hyphen(-) and the propValue `18px` for containing a mix of a number and an aphabet.
+The single quote was used since the outer value was quoted using the double quote.
+It may be preferable to define this data objects in the model and bind them from the style attribute

 MeanWhile, you can use the javascript provided css style property semantics, by Capitalizing a letter whenever there occured a hyphen replaced space like in the last property of the style attribute value in the previous example, the `borderRadius`.